-- (a) actions and mitigations in a FEMP may be more stringent than permitted activity standards of the pSWLP rules where this is appropriate to achieve the FEMP objectives; - (b) the no increase in contaminant loss explanation required by clause 13 (h)(1) is to be made in the context of the whole of the relevant land holding consistent with Policy 16(c1) for farming activities that affect water quality.
-The same approach is to be taken for the explanation of reduced adverse effects on water quality for landholdings located in a Schedule X catchment required by clause 13(h)(3); - (c) when addressing 'intensity' in Clause 13(h) the factors in Clauses 13(a)(i) and (ii) shall be applied, as relevant, in the required explanation; - (d) minimise means to reduce to the smallest amount reasonably practicable; - (e) intensive winter grazing means insert plan definition; - (f) pasture-base wintering means insert plan definition; and - (g) sacrifice paddock means to be decided.
+(a) actions and mitigations in a FEMP may be more stringent than permitted activity standards of the pSWLP rules where this is

+- appropriate to achieve the FEMP objectives; - (b) the no increase in contaminant loss explanation required by clause 13 (i)(1) is to be made in the context of the whole of the relevant land holding consistent with Policy 16(c1) for farming activities that affect water quality.
+The same approach is to be taken for the explanation of reduced adverse effects on water quality for landholdings located in a Schedule X catchment required by clause 13(i)(3); - (c) when addressing 'intensity' in Clause 13(i) the factors in Clauses 13(a)(i) and (ii) shall be applied, as relevant, in the required explanation; - (d) minimise means to reduce to the smallest amount reasonably practicable; - (e) intensive winter grazing means grazing of stock between May and September (inclusive) on forage crops (including brassica, beet and root vegetable crops), excluding pasture and cereal crops. - (f) pasture-based wintering means break feeding cattle, other than lactating dairy cows, on pasture between 1 May and 30 September inclusive where supplementary feed offered is more than 10,000 kgDM/ha. - (g) sacrifice paddock7 means an area on which- - (i) stock are temporarily contained (typically during extended periods of wet weather); and - (ii) the resulting damage caused to the soil by pugging is so severe as to require resowing with pasture species. - (h) 'person' includes crown, body corporate and 'body of persons'. - (i) 'previous baseline contaminant losses' is the highest annual contaminant losses over any 12 month period commencing 1 July and ending 30 June between 1 July 2018 and 30 June 2023.